is8ac/bnn/status.md

 Additionally, the 9 pixels are spatially close and are therefore not independent.

-In the early layers, pixels represent simple patters.
+In the early layers, pixels represent simple patterns.
 There are only so many different edges to be had.
 In later layers, pixels represent high level abstract concepts such as "this is a dog", or "this is not a toaster".
 This too is a fairly small space.